 - The length – a resume is usually limited to about two pages, while on LinkedIn you are able to use up to 2,000 characters to design your personal branding statement.
 However, you are not constrained on how much information you should include on your profile.

 - Presentation etiquette – being a formal document, one should not expect to see the “I” pronoun in a perfectly written resume.
-LinkedIn on the other hand is a social medium that is focused on helping jobseekers to mingle virtually with potential employers, business people and people with same ideas.
+LinkedIn, on the other hand, is a social medium that is focused on helping job seekers to mingle virtually with potential employers, business people, and people with the same ideas.
 LinkedIn is more social and you can communicate with the other party in a bilateral manner.
 There are no restrictions on how you should represent yourself provided it is within the legitimate limits.
-You can therefore speak about yourself in first person without the fear of disqualification.
+You can therefore speak about yourself in the first person without the fear of disqualification.

 - Tight wording – a perfect resume will always appear tight in wording, where complex words that can shorten the size of a paragraph and still maintain its meaning are used.
 People will usually use bullet points on a resume.
 Even though you may direct the reader to check your profile online on a website or blog, the resume will always be a text document.
 On LinkedIn, the language you use should be less formal.
 You are free to show your achievements in different ways, such as presented in a PowerPoint Presentation, the artwork you may have done, photos of the products you have worked on, embedded videos, eBooks, or any material that will tell enough about you.